Category Archives: TMSJRC

 Comments are off

 Film Screening, Panel Focus on Music and Activism of Mavis Staples By Sam P.K.
 Collins Founder and Host of AllEyesOnDC.com @SamPKCollinsmensclub24 Photo: Mavis Staples (Courtesy) “You can’t have a movement without music!”
-Isisara Bey, executive producer of the annual March on Washington Film Festival told an audience of more than 100 music aficionados who gathered in […]
+Isisara Bey, executive producer of the annual March on Washington Film Festival told an audience of more than 100 music aficionados who gathered in the lobby of NPR headquarters in Northwest during the festival’s “Black Radio and Civil Rights” event earlier this week.
+What transpired later that Tuesday evening would speak to the spirit of Bey’s words.
+After enjoying the musical stylings of Victoria Purcell, Byron Nichols, Robert Ellis, and the NEWorks House Band, guests followed Bey and other […]

 • Community Members Celebrate Kwame Ture’s 75th Birthday